dlsyaim/test-1/README.md

 # test
-This is a testing project
+Move the logs to a time-named folder